Concert pitch

 Concert pitch is the pitch reference to which a group of musical instruments are tuned for a performance.
-Concert pitch may vary from ensemble to ensemble, and has varied widely over music history.
-The most common modern tuning standard uses 440 Hz for A above middle C as a reference note, with other notes being set relative to it.
-In the literature this is also called international standard pitch.
+Concert pitch may vary from ensemble to ensemble, and has varied widely over time.
+The ISO defines international standard pitch as A440, setting 440 Hz as the frequency of the A above middle C. Frequencies of other notes are defined relative to this pitch.

-The term "concert pitch" is also used to distinguish between the "written" (or "nominal"), and "sounding" (or "real") notes of a transposing instrument, i.e. concert pitch may refer to the sounding pitch on a non-transposing instrument.
-Music for transposing instruments is transposed into different keys from that of non-transposing instruments.
-For example, playing a written C on a B clarinet or trumpet produces a non-transposing instrument's B. This pitch is referred to as "concert B".
+The written pitches for transposing instruments do not match those of non-transposing instruments.
+For example, a written C on a B♭ clarinet or trumpet sounds as a non-transposing instrument's B♭.
+The term "concert pitch" is used to refer to the pitch on a non-transposing instrument, to distinguish it from the transposing instrument's written note.
+The clarinet or trumpet's written C is thus referred to as "concert B♭".

 Modern standard concert pitch

-The A above middle C is often set at 440 Hz.
-Historically, this A has been tuned to a variety of higher and lower pitches.
+The A above middle C is often set at the international standard of 440 Hz.
+Historically, this A has been tuned to a variety of different pitches.